cloudius-systems/capstan/README.md

 ## Installation

 You need a working Go environment installed.
 See [Go install instructions](http://golang.org/doc/install.html) for how to do that.
+Go version 1.1 or later is required.

 To install Capstan, type: